-3.5.1.2 Arctic Indigenous Peoples' Culinary Institute ()
+3.5.1.2 Arctic Indigenous Peoples' Culinary Institute

 The indigenous reindeer herding communities in Fennoscandia, Russia, China, Mongolia and North America are presently facing new challenges and threats against a sustainable development and local value added.
 The reasoning behind the Arctic Indigenous Peoples' Culinary Institute initiative (AIPCI) is that ICR wish to develop methods and skills to improve the economy of reindeer husbandry to maintain its resilience and sustainability in face of rapid Arctic change, focusing on diversity and economic freedom of reindeer herders.
-ICR acknowledge that the traditional knowledge among the reindeer husbandry professionals is the foundation for a sustainable livelihood.
+ICR acknowledge that the traditional knowledge among the reindeer husbandry professionals is the foundation for a sustainable livelihood and nomadic civilization.
 At the same time, it is seen as key to ensure the reindeer herders' access to and ownership of the most profitable parts of their value chains.

-In the period, ICR has implemented activities of AIPCI in coordination with SDWG EALLU and RCN Rievdan.
+In the period, ICR has implemented activities of AIPCI in coordination with SDWG EALLU and partly RCN Rievdan.
 See also the chapter for SDWG EALLU.
 These efforts were also linked to UArctic EALÁT Institute.

 In the period, ICR has worked on refining the concept of the virtual culinary institute.
 This has included initial work to clarify R&D components, mapping partner institutions and people, networking and relation building, work with funding applications and more.
 Funding applications have been developed.
-The work has also included initiating and planning an Arctic Indigenous Peoples ́ Food Congress, cf. work on the EALLU project.
+This also links to the Arctic Indigenous Peoples' Food-Lab project, see below.

-3.5.1.3 Arctic Council EALLU: Indigenous Youth, Climate Change and Food Culture ) See information under 3.5.4.3.
+3.5.1.3 Arctic Council EALLU: Indigenous Youth, Climate Change and Food Culture () See information under 3.5.4.3.